como-usar-tailwind-con-vuejs

-In Vue.js, in addition to adding our CSS styles, we can use predefined style libraries.
-For example, today we will see how to use Tailwind CSS in our project.
+In Vue.js, besides adding our own CSS styles, we can use predefined style libraries.
+For example, today we’ll see how to use Tailwind CSS in our project.

-Tailwind CSS is a very popular CSS utility framework known for its simplicity and speed of use for programmers.
+Tailwind CSS is a very popular CSS utility framework known for its simplicity and speed of use for developers.

-Unlike other frameworks like Bootstrap, Tailwind does not have pre-built components; instead, it offers low-level classes to build custom designs.
+Unlike other frameworks like Bootstrap, Tailwind doesn’t have pre-built components.
+Instead, it offers low-level classes to build custom designs.

-Tailwind CSS provides predefined classes to design interfaces directly in HTML.
+Tailwind CSS provides predefined classes to style interfaces directly in the HTML.
 This makes it highly compatible with component-based frameworks like Vue.js.

-Let’s see how to set up and use Tailwind in our Vue.js project 👇.
+Let’s see how to configure and use Tailwind in our Vue.js project 👇.

 To install Tailwind CSS for use with Vue + Vite, we simply do the following.